Agustín de Iturbide

-Life before the war of independence
+Family and early life

-Agustín Cosme Damián de Iturbide y Arámburu was born in what was called Valladolid, now Morelia, the state capital of Michoacán, on 27 September 1783.
-He was baptized with the names of Saints Cosmas and Damian at the cathedral.
+Agustín Cosme Damián de Iturbide y Arámburu was born in what was then called Valladolid, now Morelia, the provincial capital of Michoacán, on 27 September 1783.
+He was baptized with the names of Saints Augustine, Cosmas, and Damian at the cathedral.
 The fifth child born to his parents, he was the only male to survive and eventually became head of the family.

-Iturbide's parents were part of the privileged class of Valladolid, owning farmland including the haciendas of Apeo and Guaracha as well as lands in nearby Quirio.
-Iturbide's father, Joaquín de Iturbide, came from a family of the Basque gentry who were confirmed in nobility by King Juan II of Aragon.
+Iturbide's parents were part of the privileged landed class of Valladolid, owning agricultural land including the haciendas of Apeo and Guaracha as well as lands in nearby Quirio.

+Iturbide's father, Joaquín de Iturbide, came from a family of the Basque gentry who had been confirmed in the nobility by King Juan II of Aragon.
 One of his ancestors, Martín de Iturbide, was designated as Royal Merino in the High Valley of Baztan in the 1430s, and thereafter many in the family held political or administrative positions in the Basque Country from the 15th century.
 As a younger son, Joaquín was not in line to inherit the family lands, so he migrated to New Spain to make his fortune there.
 While the aristocratic and Spanish lineage of Agustín's father was not in doubt, his mother's ancestry was less clear.